kevinding0218/InterviewDocuments/Q and A/System Design/Summary/Facebook New Feeds.md

 feed_type	smallint		FK	(Photo/Article/Video, etc)
 ```
 ##### Pull Model
-1. Client request "Give me new feed" using `getRecentFeeds`
+1. User A request "Give me new feed" using `getRecentFeeds`
 2. Get followings User Ids from Friendship Service/Table using `getConnections`
 3. Get followings Top N feeds from Feed Service for each User Id, **ordered by create_at** timestamp
 4. Merge K sorted feed list and return the Top 100 NewsFeeds after merging